facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

     - list item a
     - list item b

-Tabs sets are created from consecutive tab blocks, but in the rare case that you want to follow two separate tab sets right after each other, you can explicitly mark the start of a new tab set with `!`:
+In the rare case that you want to follow two separate tab sets right after each other, you can explicitly mark the start of a new tab set with `!`:

 ```
 === "Tab 1"